Hire Space

 At their best, events join the dots between the gift of an enriching and nourishing experience, while building the trust and immersion a consumer needs to become loyal to the brand.
 Ultimately, it needs to be more than just words and pictures on pages or online.

-It's also worth talking about how more and more marketing spend is being moved into digital marketing.
+It's also worth talking about how more and more marketing spending is being moved into digital marketing.
 This leaves two opportunities; the first is the need for more tangible and ‘real’ marketing mediums, of which events represent the perfect antidote.
 The second is the need for instigation; social media works around ‘moments’, and this is what events offer.

 Are events an essential addition to a successful marketing strategy?